Same-sex marriage in Nepal: 2008 Supreme Court ruling in Sunil Babu Pant

 In January 2014, Chaitanya Mishra, a member of the committee formed to study international laws on same-sex marriage, stated that work on the report had been completed, except for a summary to be drafted by the chairman of the committee.
-The chairman, Laxmi Raj Pathak, promised to submit the report to the Nepali Government within a month, but said that the government was "not interested in the matter".
-Bhumika Shrestha of the Blue Diamond Society, a Nepalese gay rights group, said he was not ruling out the possibility of another lawsuit with the Supreme Court.
+The chairman, Laxmi Raj Pathak, promised to submit the report to the government within a month, but said that the government was "not interested in the matter".
+Bhumika Shrestha, an activist with the Blue Diamond Society, said he was not ruling out the possibility of another lawsuit with the Supreme Court.
 In August 2014, the Associated Press reported that the committee had decided to recommend the legalization of same-sex marriage.
-The same month, the Minister of Justice, Narahari Acharya, said that his ministry would present a bill to allow same-sex marriages.
-The committee submitted its report to the government on 9 February 2015, and in January 2016 a government official said that the recommendations of the committee were under consultation.
+That same month, the Minister of Justice, Narahari Acharya, said that his ministry would present a bill to allow same-sex marriages.
+The committee submitted its report to the government on 9 February 2015, and in January 2016 a government official said that its recommendations were under consultation.
 In February 2016, the National Human Rights Commission asked the government to introduce a bill to allow same-sex marriage.
 Consequently, the Ministry of Women, Children and Social Welfare created a committee for the purpose of preparing a draft bill on the issue in October 2016.
 In August 2018, former Prime Minister Baburam Bhattarai urged the government to legalise same-sex marriage, and on 1 July 2020 the National Human Rights Commission again called on the government to introduce a same-sex marriage bill.
 In 2023, Pant criticised the legislative inaction, saying, "The committee was formed, its members even went to Norway to study how same-sex married couples live.
 In 2015, the committee submitted their report to the government stating that Nepal should implement full marriage equality.
 Since then, the government and the parliament did nothing."